OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 * Gitpod
     * The site was developed with Gitpod IDE
 * GitHub
-    * Source code is hosted on GitHub and delpoyed using Git Pages.
+    * Source code is hosted on GitHub and deployed using Git Pages.
 * Git
     * Used to commit and push code during the development opf the Website
 * Font Awesome